-Fault Possible Cause Proposed Fix Pump not working Fuse blown Replace fuse with correct value as per fuse table Pump turned off Turn pump on by pressing the pump button at the control panel Lights not working Fuse/s blown Replace fuse with correct value as per fuse table.
-Lights turned off Turn Lights on by pressing the lights button, use dimmer at the control panel.
-Comms not working Bluetooth not paired Using System Settings menu, select Bluetooth Pair option Bluetooth not active on Device Ensure that the handheld device has Bluetooth switched on and that the device supports the Bluetooth 4 standard (BLE) Bluetooth out of range Ensure the handheld device is within 7M of the middle of the motorhome
+Fault Possible Cause Proposed Fix Pump not Fuse blown Replace fuse with correct value as per fuse table working Pump turned off Turn pump on by pressing the pump button at the control panel Comms not Fuse/s blown Replace fuse with correct value as per fuse table. working Lights turned off Turn Lights on by pressing the lights button, use dimmer at the control panel.
+Bluetooth not paired Using System Settings menu, select Bluetooth Pair option Comms not working Bluetooth not active on Device Ensure that the handheld device has Bluetooth switched on and that the device supports the Bluetooth 4 standard (BLE) Bluetooth out of range Ensure the handheld device is within 7M of the middle of the motorhome

-3.7 Contact details
+Contact details